 In a study published in the British Journal of Nutrition, a group of scientists from Israel developed distinct formulas for a rapid and cost-free measurement of body fat percentage.
 The equations to calculate percentage of body fat – expressed as BF%cal – include measurements for height (H), abdominal circumference (A), and neck circumference (N), and are as follows (all in cm):

 BF%cal (men) = 10.1 – 0.239H + 0.8A – 0.5N

 BF%cal (women) = 19.2 – 0.239H + 0.8A – 0.5N

-In their study, scientists analyzed 700 men and women between 20 and 60 years in a fitness club.
+In their study, scientists analyzed 700 men and women between 20 and 60 years of age in a fitness club.
 The participants were weighed, and their neck and abdominal circumferences were measured in the morning hours.
 Any participants with chronic medical conditions were excluded from the study.
-The scientists validated their regression model with DEXA measurement.
+The scientists validated their model with DEXA measurements.

-BF%cal results are the most accurate measures of body fat
+BF%cal results are the most accurate body fat percentage formulas

-The statistical analysis proved the equations to be valid and can be applied to the calculation of body fat percentage in the general population of men and women.
+The researchers proved the equations to be valid and can be applied to the calculation of body fat percentage in the general population of men and women.
 In fact, 80% of the BF%cal results corresponded to the DEXA measurement.
-Additionally, the measurements that did not correlate with the DEXA measurement were equally distributed between being overestimates and underestimates.
+The measurements that did not correlate with the DEXA measurement were equally distributed between being overestimates and underestimates.